Ilchert/SystemTextJson.FluentApi/README.md

 [![NuGet](https://buildstats.info/nuget/SystemTextJson.FluentApi)](https://www.nuget.org/packages/SystemTextJson.FluentApi/ "Download SystemTextJson.FluentApi from NuGet.org")
-WARNING: this package is under active development so the api may change at any time.

 Normally you do not need to use this package and just copy paste required functionality like NRT or polymorphism support.
 # SystemTextJson.FluentApi
 SystemTextJson.FluentApi is a fluent configuration library for System.Text.Json that allows developers to configure serialization uses strongly typed fluent interface and lambda expression.